Discover the Netherlands: Gelderland Province

 Attractions in Gelderland

 Gelderland is home to many attractions, some better known in the tourist circuit than others.
 Everyone might have heard of the spectacular Veluwe Park or the Kröller-Müller Museum, but not everyone knows about the Nederlands Openlucht Museum (Open Air Museum) in Arnhem or about the wine region of Betuwe.
-Other attractions are: Museum het Valkhof (Nijmegen), Freedom Museum (Groesbeek), Museum MORE, Africa Museum (Nijmegen), Kroondomein het Loo, the De Veluwsche steam train.
+Other attractions are: Museum het Valkhof (Nijmegen), Freedom Museum (Groesbeek), Museum MORE, Afrika Museum (Nijmegen), MuZIEum, Kroondomein het Loo, De Veluwsche Steam Train.

-Gelderland has many castles and manor houses, and after seeing some of them, I dream of going on a road trip around the province.
-To mention only a few: Paleis het Loo, Kasteel Cannenburch, Castle Huis Bergh, Kasteel and park Rosendael, Kasteel Doorwerth.
+Gelderland is home to many castles and manor houses (somewhere around 20 or maybe more), each one with a lot of stories to tell, inviting to a road trip around the province.
+To mention only a few: Paleis het Loo, Kasteel Cannenburch, Castle Huis Bergh, Kasteel and Park Rosendael, Kasteel Doorwerth, Kasteel Hernen, Keppel, Middachten, Ruurlo Castle.

 Nature in Gelderland

-The region features several natural park reserves and forests, among which are the National Park de Hoge Veluwe, National park Veluwezoom, Ooijpolder, Duivelsberg, Mookerheide.
+Gelderland has a varied landscape, with forests and heathlands, large rivers and floodplains, and shifting sands.
+The region features several natural park reserves and forests, among which are the National Park de Hoge Veluwe, National Park Veluwezoom, Ooijpolder, Duivelsberg, Mookerheide, Natuurgebied Loowaard, Wodanseiken, Wildhut.

 Stay tuned for more and follow Amsterdamian on Instagram and Facebook for daily stories about life in the Netherlands.
 Please share this post if you liked it!